-How long does Vollure filler last?
+How long does Juvederm Vollure filler last in the lips?

 Does Juvederm Vollure expand?

 Juvederm Vollure can expand minimally after injection.
 Juvederm Vollure is composed of hyaluronic acid, which is a humectant with a strong affinity for water.
-This means that when it is injected, it can expand as it absorbs water from the surrounding tissue, but this usually settles within a few days and what you see at the end of the procedure is usually a good indication of what the product will look like.
+This means that when it is injected, it can expand as it absorbs moisture from the surrounding tissue, but this usually settles within a few days, and what you see at the end of the procedure is usually a good indication of what the product will look like.
 It can take up to two weeks for the results to fully settle and for the full effects to be evident after the expected swelling, if any, fully subsides.